drogue-iot/blog.drogue.io/content/2021-11-05-introducing-drogue-server/index.md

 We plan to support all the Drogue Cloud services.

-The server will print some info to the terminal on how to log into the server using the [drg]() client, creating applications and devices, and publishing telemtry data:
+The server will print some info to the terminal on how to log into the server using the [drg](https://github.com/drogue-iot/drg) client, creating applications and devices, and publishing telemtry data:

 ```bash

 ```

+## Other options

+The server can also be run with other options, we'll quickly cover the most important:

+* `--server-cert` and `--server-key` - enable TLS for the endpoints.
+Both arguments should refer to PEM-encoded files.
+* `--bind-address` - bind to a different network interface (uses localhost by default).

 # Connecting from Drogue Device

 With the server running, testing it is super easy.
-If you have the hardware, there is already a lot of [examples]() that will work with the server out of the box (just point them to the correct IP of your server).
+If you have the hardware, there is already a lot of [examples](https://book.drogue.io/drogue-device/dev/examples.html#_drogue_cloud_connectivity_examples) that will work with the server out of the box (just point them to the correct IP of your server).

 If you don't have any supported microcontroller hardware, don't worry!
-We've got you covered with the [std cloud]() example that runs out of the box on any Linux/Mac OS X/Windows.
+We've got you covered with the [std cloud](https://github.com/drogue-iot/drogue-device/tree/main/examples/std/cloud) example that runs out of the box on any Linux/Mac OS X/Windows.

 All you need to do is specify the device username and password in the example configuration (see the README for the example), edit the expected IP and port of your server instance, and run.